OURadar/RadarKit/README.md

 ## Basic Usage ##

-1. Initialize a radar.
-Supply a tranceiver routine and pedestal routine.
-The health relay is omitted here for simplicity.
+1. Initialize a _radar_ object (although RadarKit is not an objective implementation but it is easier to think this way).
+Supply the necessary _tranceiver_ routines and _pedestal_ routines.
+The _health relay_ is omitted here for simplicity.

     ```c
     #include <RadarKit.h>